 Leveraging Food As Medicine with Erica

 As part of our core clinical team, Erica supports our patients in optimizing their diet to reach their health goals.
 Erica works with women struggling with hormone imbalance, acne, difficult periods, and thyroid disorders.
 She provides guidance, recipes and meal plans to balance their hormones, create clear and beautiful skin, banish PMS, and enhance natural thyroid function.
-Want to know what it looks like to work with Erica?
-Check out Erica Favela at Rubus Health.

 Love this information and looking for more food as medicine recipes?
 Check out these other articles.